 Candida is tricky and the internet is just full of information on what you should be doing to treat it.
-Your body might be different (think hormone imbalances, other gut overgrowths, digestive issues, unknown food sensitivities), so it’s important to work with a trained healthcare practitioner to figure out what’s best for you.
+It’s important to work with a trained healthcare practitioner to figure out what’s best for you.

 What is Candida?

 Candida Albicans, otherwise known as Candida, is a type of yeast that is naturally occuring in the gastrointestinal system, skin, mouth, and vagina.
 Candida is normally kept in check by the immune system, gut bacteria/other yeast, and a low pH in our gut.
 Candida begins to take over, however, if one or more of those things is out of balance.

 Antibiotics kill both the good and bad bacteria, and if you aren’t actively working to repopulate your system with good bacteria, an overgrowth may occur.
 Candida overgrowth may also occur because of a highly processed diet, chronic stress, hormonal birth control, diabetes, or regularly ingesting chemicals that interfere with the balance of the gut microbiome.